Genivia/ugrep/README.md

 To only list files that are on a sub-directory path that includes sub-directory `docs` anywhere, that contain `xyz`:

-    ugrep -Rl 'xyz' --include='**/docs/**'
+    ugrep -Rl 'xyz' -g '**/docs/**'

-To recursively list .cpp files in the current directory and any sub-directory at any depth, that contain `xyz`:
+To recursively list .cpp files in the working directory and any sub-directory at any depth, that contain `xyz`:

-    ugrep -Rl 'xyz' --include='*.cpp'
+    ugrep -Rl 'xyz' -g '*.cpp'

 The same using a .gitignore-style glob that matches pathnames (globs with `/`) instead of matching basenames (globs without `/`) in the recursive search:

-    ugrep -Rl 'xyz' --include='**/*.cpp'
+    ugrep -Rl 'xyz' -g '**/*.cpp'

 Same, but using option `-Ocpp` to match file name extensions:

-    ugrep -RlOcpp 'xyz'
+    ugrep -Rl -Ocpp 'xyz'

-To recursively list all files in the current directory and below that are not ignored by .gitignore:
+To recursively list all files in the working directory and below that are not ignored by a specific .gitignore file:

     ugrep -Rl '' --exclude-from=.gitignore

+To recursively list all files in the working directory and below that are not ignored by .gitignore file(s), when any are present:

+    ugrep -Rl '' --ignore-files

 <a name="count"/>

 ### Counting the number of matches with -c and -co

+    -c, --count
+            Only a count of selected lines is written to standard output.
+            If -o or -u is specified, counts the number of patterns matched.
+            If -v is specified, counts the number of non-matching lines.

 To count the number of lines in a file: